antimof/UxPlay/README.md

 *  **Support for Raspberry Pi (not yet).**

-    The Raspberry Pi (e.g, model 4B) is powerful enough to run UxPlay, but only with  hardware-accelerated h264 decoding by its Broadcom GPU  (software decoding with uxplay option `-avdec` works, but with unacceptible latency).
+    The Raspberry Pi (e.g., model 4B) is powerful enough to run UxPlay, but only with  hardware-accelerated h264 decoding by its Broadcom GPU  (software decoding with uxplay option `-avdec` works, but with unacceptable latency).
 Raspberry Pi OS (Bullseye) has abandoned the omx (OpenMAX) GPU driver used by [RPiPlay](http://github.com/FD-/RPiPlay), and the corresponding GStreamer plugin omxh264dec has been deprecated and broken for some time.
 The replacement is the Video4Linux (v4l2) plugin v4l2h264dec from gstreamer1.0-plugins-good, which works well for playing mp4 files on the Pi.
 Unfortunately, features needed